Claiming R&DTI in Australia: Expert FAQ Guide | FundFindrs

 You must register your R&D activities with AusIndustry within 10 months after the end of your company’s income year.
 For example, if your income year ends on 30 June, the deadline is 30 April of the following year.

-Financial benefits and rates
+Financial Benefits and Rates

 7. How much can I claim through the R&DTI?